-We carefully measured the different parameters that change when a brass player uses vibrato and we combined everything into a highly realistic and customizable vibrato for VHorns.
+We carefully measured the different parameters that change when a player uses vibrato, and we combined everything into a hyper-realistic and extremely adjustable vibrato, specifically tailored for each instrument.

-There are multiple ways to control the vibrato: automatic, automatic depending on time, and manually.
+There are multiple ways to control the vibrato: automatic, automatic depending on time, and completely manually.
+Vibrato can also be replicated to an extent by using just the air flow, in order to replicate the diaphragm movement of a live musician.

-Vibrato is controlled with the left dial on the front panel of the interface.
+Vibrato is controlled with the left dial on the main panel.

-Immediately below the dial is a small menu with 3 options:
+Directly below the dial, there is a small menu with 3 options:

-- 1- Auto: this enables automatic vibrato and the dial will control how much vibrato is added to the sound - 2- Auto time: This is similar to Auto mode, but a time envelope will control the amount of vibrato.
+- 1- Auto: this enables automatic vibrato and the dial will control how much vibrato is added to the sound. - 2- Auto time: This is similar to Auto mode, but a time envelope will control the amount of vibrato.
 You can edit this envelope in the preferences by clicking on "edit auto vib".
-This opens a small panel that displays a table to let you control the duration and intensity of the vibrato. - 3- Manual: This is for advanced use and conrol over vibrato.
-In reality, a trumpet player changes the shape or position of their mouth on the mouthpiece to change the pitch up and down.
-In this mode, the neutral position (with no pitch change) is the middle value of the dial and a value of 0.5 (and CC at value 64).
+This opens a small panel that displays a table and lets you control its duration and intensity. - 3- Manual: This is for advanced use and offers continuous control over vibrato.
+In reality, a woodwind player changes the shape or position of their mouth on the mouthpiece to change the pitch up and down.
+In this mode, the neutral position (with no pitch change) is the middle value of the knob and a value of 0.5 (and CC at value 64).
 Values below 0.5 will result in a lower pitch and values above 0.5 will result in a higher pitch.
 This is very useful for creating vibrato that doesn't have a fixed speed.

-As mentioned earlier, there is a fourth way to create vibrato, using only the air flow control.
-The "allow vibrato with air flow" setting has to be set to 'yes' in the preferences and you then need to perform a fast up and down variation in whichever controller you use for the air flow.
+As mentioned above, there is a fourth way to create vibrato only with the air flow control.
+The "allow vibrato with air flow" setting has to be switched on in the preferences, and you can control vibrato by performing a fast up and down variation in whatever you're using to control the air flow.

-In the preferences, you have options to customize the vibrato even further to control vibrato (these options affect all 4 modes above).
+In the preferences, you have access to a number of ways to control vibrato (this affects all 4 modes mentioned above).

 - 1- There is a small dial that controls the overall amount of vibrato.
-This can be set to some very high values that will sound very unnatural to some, but that is necessary for using some dedicated wind controllers that have a narrow CC range. - 2- You can change the amount of volume modulation: vibrato isn't just a change in pitch, it's also timbre and volume changes; you can control how much of this you want here. - 3- You can of course change the amount of pitch modulation as well.
+This can be set to some very high values that will sound very unnatural to some, but sometimes necessary for those using dedicated wind controllers that might have a narrow CC range. - 2- You can change the amount of volume modulation: vibrato isn't just a change in pitch, it's also timbre and volume changes; you can control exactly how much of this you want. - 3- You can of course change the amount of pitch modulation as well.

-Some controllers like the EWI use the pitch bend as the vibrato source, so we added the P. Bend option to the bottom of the CC list in case you want to use it for the vibrato and not bends.
+Some controllers like the EWI use pitch bend as the vibrato source, so we added the P. Bend option to the bottom of the CC list in case you want to use it for vibrato and not bends.